-He is a past Chairman of the Forest Stewardship Council (US), the Society for the Protection of NH Forests, and Strawberry Banke Museum.
-He served the NH Charitable Foundation as trustee, treasurer and finally vice chair until June 2010.
+He is a past chairman of the Society for the Protection of New Hampshire Forests, The Forest Stewardship Council (U.S.), the Hardwood Manufacturers Associations, the American Hardwood Export Council, the Cottonwood Gulch Foundation (New Mexico) and Strawbery Banke Museum (New Hampshire).
+He served the New Hampshire Charitable Foundation as trustee, treasurer and vice chair until June 2010.

-Educated at Phillips Andover, Trinity College and the University of Edinburgh, Scotland, he lives in Portsmouth, NH and is married to Priscilla Stevens French.
+Educated at Phillips Andover, Trinity College and the University of Edinburgh, Scotland, he lives in Portsmouth, New Hampshire and is married to Priscilla Stevens French.
 They have three children.

 David Hartwell founded Bellcomb Technologies in 1989.
 The company today is the largest producer of structural, non aerospace, honeycomb panels in North America with a capacity of over 40M square feet annually.

 He was founding President of the Minnesota Land Trust in 1991.
 He served on the Land Trust Alliance board from 1993 - 2005 and then rejoined the board in 2006.
 He served on the Land Trust Accreditation Commission from its inception in 2006 to 2010.